pwnwriter/haylxon/README.md

 - <details> <summary><code> Help pls 🐤 </code></summary>
     &nbsp;

-     If your internet is slow, you may need to increase the timeout value for 'hxn' to work properly
+     If your internet is slow, you may need to increase the timeout value for **hxn** to work properly

   ```bash
    cat urls.txt | hxn -b $(which brave) --timeout 60